August 8, 2019

 While there are no written rules, we have found over campfire conversation, there are some agreed-upon norms for boondocking.

 Boondocking is camping without hooking up to water, electricity, or sewer.
 The first time we tried it in Lake Holloman (read more about it here) I had no idea how much I would end up preferring it to RV parks.
 We can stay for weeks at a time, out in the middle of nowhere, surrounded completely by nature.
 Not only do we get to explore less popular spaces, but we also save a ton of money on RV park fees.

 We enjoy boondocking so much that we have installed solar on our rig so we don’t have to rely on the generator for our power.
 Stay tuned for more about our solar installation.
-If you are learning about solar and interested in making the switch, we even explained all the solar component in this blog.
+If you are learning about solar and interested in making the switch, we explained all the solar components in this blog.

 Boondocking on Public Land

 - You are not in an RV park so there is no need to park close to your neighbor as if you are.